Stivo/DeScaBaTo/README.md

 You will need sbt to compile or to set up eclipse. sbt assembly will create a runnable jar with all dependencies included (~12Mb).

 ### Implementation idea
 The current implementation finds all the files in a directory and hashes them block wise.
 A block contains a fixed number of bytes of a certain file.
 To describe a file, the metadata and the hash of the needed blocks are used.
 The blocks are then not needed on a daily basis and can go on a external medium, however they are useless without the small files describing their contents.
-In the future I might add blocks to a zip volume, so that they can easily be uploaded to remote storage (cloud, ftp etc).
+Blocks are bundled into zip volumes, so that they can easily be uploaded to remote storage (cloud, ftp etc).

 ### Usage